razstvien01/quizora/README.md

 * Submit PRs and issues
 * Suggest improvements to the AI logic
-* Share mock exam content modules
+* Share mock quiz content modules
 * Translate or localize the platform

 *We believe in building this platform for and with the community.*